AdityaU101/Programs/README.md

 ## 📖 About

-This repository contains my Java solutions to LeetCode problems across a range of topics — arrays, strings, linked lists, matrices, hash maps, and more.
+This repository contains my Java solutions to LeetCode problems across a range of topics like arrays, strings, linked lists, matrices, hash maps, and more.
 Each file is named after the problem it solves for easy navigation.

 I'm working toward **100–120 problems** as part of my preparation for SWE and cloud engineering roles.
 Solutions are written for clarity first, optimized where possible.